19hours/sg-statutes/Acts/Sewerage and Drainage Act.md

 ### Composition of offences

-70\.—(1) The Board may, in his discretion, compound any offence under this Act as may be prescribed as being an offence which may be compounded by collecting from the person reasonably suspected of having committed the offence a sum of money not exceeding $5,000.
+70\.—(1) The Board may, in its discretion, compound any offence under this Act as may be prescribed as being an offence which may be compounded by collecting from the person reasonably suspected of having committed the offence a sum of money not exceeding $5,000.

 [8/2001]